GameBoy/gameboy.github.io/wiki/backlightmods.md

 edit 2020-08-07: revised the OC IPS v2 section again because it appears that this is just a marketing stunt and not an actual hardware revision

 edit 2020-08-18: added notes on new one chip q5 IPS kits for DMG and MGB.
 Also added new AIO XL kit for MGB.
 Since compatibility is only assumed and not yet confirmed, kit has only been added to MGB section.

+edit 2020-09-02: Added tables for each section and copied the Micro TFT from the AGB section to AGS since that's where I ultimately installed it.